mellondil/SWRCG/README.md

 The application also contains a "SpecPreference.csv" file.
 This file contains a list of characteristic preferences for each specialization.
 For example, "ADVISOR,Presence,Cunning" would be an entry.
 Feel free to apply your own preferences to the downloaded copy.

 # Data
-Datasets can be downloaded as part of Oggdude's Character Generator [here] (https://www.swrpgcommunity.com/gm-resources/apps-dice-utilities/oggdudes-generator) or nlx3674's dataset [here] (https://github.com/nlx3647/dataset).
+Datasets can be downloaded as part of Oggdude's Character Generator [here](https://www.swrpgcommunity.com/gm-resources/apps-dice-utilities/oggdudes-generator) or nlx3674's dataset [here](https://github.com/nlx3647/dataset).

 # Acknowledgements
-* [Oggdude] (https://legendsofthegalaxy.com/Oggdude/) for creating an awesome character generator.
+* [Oggdude](https://legendsofthegalaxy.com/Oggdude/) for creating an awesome character generator.
-* [nlx3674] (https://github.com/nlx3647) for maintaining a full and up-to-date dataset.
+* [nlx3674](https://github.com/nlx3647) for maintaining a full and up-to-date dataset.
-* [Justas Galaburda] (https://iconstore.co/author/justas-galaburda) for making the droid icon.
+* [Justas Galaburda](https://iconstore.co/author/justas-galaburda) for making the droid icon.